-Teton Pass: Teton Pass has long been a popular backcountry ski destination, but recently has begun to attract large numbers of both national and international visitors.
-A 2018-19 counter at the north and south trailheads of Teton Pass found that the total traffic entering and exiting the Teton Pass backcountry from November 21, 2018 to January 13, 2019 was 11,709 people, with the highest single day of use tallying 611 people on December 12.
-We estimate that skiers and boarders currently take about 150,000 runs on Teton Pass each winter season.
-Given the growing interest in backcountry skiing and riding, we anticipate that winter recreational use of Teton Pass will continue to increase in the future.
-Several key issues have emerged as a results increase recreational use.
+Teton Pass has long been a popular backcountry ski destination, but has recently begun to attract large numbers of national and international visitors.
+A counter at the north and south trailheads of Teton Pass during the 2018-19 season found that the total traffic entering and exiting the Teton Pass backcountry from November 21, 2018 to January 13, 2019 was 11,709 people, with the highest single day of use, December 12, tallying 611 people.
+It is estimated that skiers and snowboarders currently take about 150,000 runs on Teton Pass each winter season.
+Given the growing interest in backcountry skiing and riding, we anticipate that winter use of Teton Pass will continue to increase in the future.
+Several key issues have emerged as a result of increased recreational use.
 These include:

-- skier/boarder triggered avalanches off Mount Glory endangering commuters and other recreationists;
+- skier and snowboarder triggered avalanches off Mount Glory endangering commuters and other recreationists;

-To help address these issues, TBCA initiated several activities:
+To help address these issues, TBCA has engaged in several initiatives:

-- Teton Pass Volunteer Ambassador Program TBCA is launching a Teton Pass Volunteer Ambassador program to complement the work of our current ambassador, Jay Pistono.
-Volunteer Ambassadors will greet visitors, help share information, and help to manage the parking at the top of the pass
+- Volunteer Pass Ambassador Program (Ongoing): In 2020, TBCA launched the Volunteer Pass Ambassador program to complement the work of longstanding ambassador, Jay Pistono.
+Volunteer Ambassadors greet visitors, share information, spread enthusiasm, and help manage trailhead parking.

-- AED Defibrillator: TBCA is installing an AED defibrillator on Teton Pass for use in the case of an accident.
+- AED Defibrillator (2020): TBCA installed a small hut containing an AED defibrillator on Teton Pass for use in the case of an accident.

 - Free Shuttles/Pass Bash events (2020): In order to test the interest and demand for a Teton Pass shuttle service, TBCA organized “Winter Pass Bashes” that provided free transportation from Wilson to the summit of the Pass.